The tri-county Judicial District Community Supervision

 Six sessions, including a pre-admission and exit interview, plus four

-social problem, the law and client hostilities toward the criminal
+- DWI as a social problem, the law and client hostilities toward the criminal justice system

 This program targets repeat DWI offenders and there is a charge for this

-program explained above, except it lasts 18-20 sessions and covers the
+DWI-Education program explained above, except it lasts 18-20 sessions

-12-step support group (AA/NA) with a local resource guide
+- Use of 12-step support group (AA/NA) with a local

 In this free program, DWI offenders listen as a panel of victims who